gonz-ga-ds/gonz-ga-ds/README.md

 <h2>About me</h2>
 <p>I am a bilingual, multifaceted data scientist with experience in data science, machine learning, and process improvements.
 I leverages solid analytical, problem solving, and communication capabilities to track projects, build interactive reports, visualizations, and communicate actionable insights to create value for organizations and clients.
 My strengths include the ability to quickly learn, and implement concepts and technical tools to improve operational efficiency and enhance profitability.
 I excel independently, and as part of a team, in fast paced environments.</p>
-<p>I am also currently a MIDS student at the UC Berkeley School of Information</p>
+<p>MIDS student at the UC Berkeley School of Information - graduation Spring 2024</p>
 <ul>
   <li><b>Completed Course work</b>
     <ul>